o-t-w/blog/src/content/blog/scope.md

 ```
 Now whenever a link is on a white or gray background it’ll be dark blue.
 Whenever it’s on black background it’ll be a brighter lighter blue.

 We could optionally rewrite the previous CSS to use the `:scope` pseudo-class which references the root of the current scope.
-In the following example would select any element that has a `.theme-black` class.
+In the following example `:scope` would select any element that has a `.theme-black` class.

 ```css
 @scope (.theme-black) {